Virtual team: Team development

-Disbanding and Re-integration
+Disbanding and re-integration

 Finally, while some teams remain ongoing and continue with new tasks or members, some virtual teams with shorter time frames go through a phase of disbanding and reintegration, during which members return to in-person offices or join other virtual projects.
 This disbanding and reintegration of team members is an important issue that has been neglected in both empirical and conceptual work on virtual teams.
 When virtual project teams have a short life cycle and reform again quickly, careful and constructive disbanding is crucial in order to maintain high motivation and satisfaction among employees.
 Members of transient project teams anticipate the end of the teamwork in the foreseeable future, which in turn can overshadow interaction with other team members and shared outcomes.
 The final stage of group development should be a gradual emotional disengagement that includes both sadness about separation and (in successful groups) joy and pride in the achievements of the team.

-Strengths of Virtual Teams
+Strengths

-Team Composition
+Team composition

 Virtual teams may help to create a more equal workplace, discouraging age, race, and disability discrimination by forcing individuals to interact with others whose differences challenge their assumptions.
 Physically disadvantaged employees are also able to participate more in teams where communication is virtual, where they may not have previously been able to due to physical limitations of an office or other workspace.
 Virtual teams also create a more accessible workplace for those who care for children or other family members, or workers who prefer flexible work arrangements for a wide range of reasons.
 By enabling more flexible and equal working conditions, virtual teams significantly expand the pool of available expertise, thereby allowing firms to acquire the best possible candidates.

-Moreover, virtual teams’ use of communication technologies also helps to mitigate some problems of cultural diversity.
+Moreover, virtual teams' use of communication technologies also helps to mitigate some problems of cultural diversity.
 For instance, email as a medium of communication does not transfer accents and carries fewer noticeable verbal language differences than voice communication.
 Cultural barriers are not removed from the team, but are instead shielded from view in situations where they are irrelevant.
 In fact, simply understanding team diversity and accommodating it can strengthen the relationship between team members of different cultures.